 WEDNESDAY, JANUARY 25 | RECEPTION 5:30PM | LECTURE 6PM

 Anna Winestein, a historian of Russian visual culture, will speak about the international reception of art and artists from the Russian Empire and the Soviet Union in the last 150 years.
 The lecture will be illustrated with select artworks from Skinner’s January 27 Fine Paintings and Sculpture auction, supplemented with images of artworks in American and European collections.… Read More

 Funky, quirky, out of sight, wild!
 Such words are heard repeatedly as people come upon the eclectic Elaine Rush collection in Skinner’s Marlborough gallery as it awaits the online auction that will run from November 30 to December 16.

 The objects of everyday life, folk art, are the carved and decorated objects (weathervanes, whirligigs, and paintings) often made outside of urban areas by itinerant or self-taught artists and craftspeople.
-These naive and sometimes primitive objects are often colorful, highly individual and whimsical interpretations of utilitarian or decorative forms.… Read More
+These naive and sometimes primitive objects are often colorful, highly individual and whimsical interpretations of utilitarian or decorative forms.
+A simple box can be transformed by colorful paint or wind-driven whirligigs can be fashioned in endless variation.… Read More

 I get asked this question more than any other.
 The short answer: Everyone.

 A single word isn’t much of a blog post, so let me give you the longer version.
 Skinner auctions are public auctions.
 Absolutely anybody who loves art or antiques is welcome to attend.
 The previews are a time for potential bidders to come into the gallery and view lots first-hand; to examine the condition of a Wayne Thiebaud woodcut, or the construction of a card table or to feel the heft of a piece of Wedgwood.… Read More